 The enchanting prospect of artificial intelligence

-This is especially true for repetitive work that is already the target for automation.
+AI is often brought up in relation to repetitive work that is already the target for automation.
 One example is regression testing, as we have outlined in this guide.
 Still, allow us to deflate some of the hype around AI and whether it will ‘disrupt’ the testing profession.

 When working in and with software, it is not hard to imagine how AI could drastically change software development as we know it.
 After all, AI is finding ways to identify and treat cancer, is driving our cars for us, and has beaten human contestants in Jeopardy.